Featured

 The Betting Odds Were in Joshua’s Favour

 Like any major boxing event, the betting situation in June of 2019 was rather chaotic.
-With variety of types of bets available to be made, thousands upon thousands of fans put their money where their mouth was.
+With a variety of types of bets available to be made, thousands upon thousands of fans put their money where their mouth was.
 Whether that was for Joshua to get a KO, win by unanimous decision or even win by split decision.
 Few believed that Ruiz could pull off the unthinkable.

 With 25-1 odds favouring the British fighter, it seemed like a way for even casual fans of the sport to make a quick buck.
 The betting odds also acted as a signal to fans before the match even started that Joshua’s presumed victory was in the bag.